Team997Coders/BB2018BallFindingVision/readme.md

 clear out any old artifacts.

 ## Choosing the camera type
-The original WPILib sample only supported getting camera input from the roboRio, which is the only method supported on Windows.
+The original WPILib sample only supported getting camera input from the roboRio, which is the only method supported when running vision processing on Windows.
 This made testing on a Windows platform impractical.
 It did support direct USB connect, but only via raspbian.
+So you could debug on Windows, but you had to remote run the application on rasbian.
+Again, troublesome.

 Instead, this sample has been expanded to use a utility [gstreamer](https://gstreamer.freedesktop.org) to grab output from a USB connected camera from either platform.